CascadesCarnivoreProject/Carnassial/README.md

 Feel free to open new issues on Carnassial here on github.
 Or email us at carnassialdev@gmail.com.

 ### Development Environment
-Install [Visual Studio 2019 Community](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) or newer with the below options in addition to the defaults:
+Install [Visual Studio 2019 Community](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) or newer with the C# and C++ desktop workloads (other Visual Studio SKUs such as Enterprise are fine).

-* .NET Framework 4.8 SDK and targeting pack
-* C++ MFC for v142 build tools (x86 & x64)
-* C++/CLI support for v142 build tools (latest)
-* Git for Windows and GitHub Extension for Visual Studio

-Higher Visual Studio SKUs such as Enterprise are fine.
 After Visual Studio installation:

 * clone the repo locally through Visual Studio's Team Explorer or GitHub's clone or download options
-* install the [WiX Toolset](http://wixtoolset.org/releases/) 3.11 or later and Visual Studio WiX extension
+* install the [WiX Toolset](http://wixtoolset.org/releases/) 3.14 or later and Visual Studio WiX extension

 Commits should

 * include appropriate test coverage
 * have no build warnings or live code analysis messages

-Application and test development is done against .NET 4.8.
+Application and test development is done against .NET 5.0.
 Carnassial is a 64 bit app and for the most part only an x64 build is needed for development and testing (the installer automatically rewires itself to build x86 under an x64 build).
 However, the Visual Studio development UI is a 32 bit app and is therefore unable to load controls from the regular Carnassial build for display in the WPF designer.
 As a result, Carnassial has a vestigial x86 build which needs to be selected when doing UI tasks if the view in the designer is to match